Customer Communication Platforms: The 2026 Landscape and How to Choose

 Help Scout covers email, chat, and knowledge base as one product.
 Clean experience, slower on AI compared to Intercom and Deskwoot.

 Deskwoot positions as the price-sensible option in the category.
-Eight channels in the box, AI Copilot included in every plan, AI Bot at $0.01 to $0.03 per conversation, per-agent pricing from $4.50.
+Eight channels in the box, AI Copilot included in the Enterprise tier, AI Bot at $0.03 to $0.07 per conversation, per-agent pricing from $14 annual.
 See the features page for the full capabilities or Intercom alternative for a side-by-side.

 How a platform differs from a help desk or live chat tool